emberlabs/gravatarlib/README.markdown

 	$gravatar->setDefaultImage('http://yoursitehere.com/path/to/image.png');
 ```

+#### WARNING
-**WARNING**: If an invalid default image is specified (both an invalid prefab default image and an invalid URL is provided), this method will throw an exception of class `\InvalidArgumentException`.
+If an invalid default image is specified (both an invalid prefab default image and an invalid URL is provided), this method will throw an exception of class `\InvalidArgumentException`.

 ### setting avatar size

 Gravatar allows avatar images ranging from 1px to 512px in size -- and you, the developer or site administrator can specify the exact size of avatar that you want.
 By default, the avatar size provided is 80px.
 To set the avatar size for use on your site, use the method `\Codebite\GravatarLib\Gravatar->setAvatarSize()`, and specify the avatar size with an integer representing the size in pixels.

 An example of setting the avatar size is provided below: